GETSI Teaching Materials >Eyes on the Hydrosphere: Tracking Water Resources > Overview

 Unit 1Exploring the Reservoirs and Pathways and Methods to Measure the Hydrologic Cycle

-• Activity 1.2 - Jigsaw activity in which students become "experts" in traditional or geodetic methods for measuring water and then work in groups to analyze data and determine which part of the part of the hydrosphere each method measures best.
+• Activity 1.2: Jigsaw activity in which students become "experts" in traditional or geodetic methods for measuring water and then work in groups to analyze data and determine which part of the hydrosphere each method measures best.

-Unit 2Monitoring Surface and Groundwater Supply in Central and Western US
+Unit 2Monitoring Surface and Groundwater Supply in Central and Western United States

 In Unit 2, students learn how the techniques from Unit 1 that are used for water budgeting can be applied to both groundwater (High Plains Aquifer) and surface water (Western Mountain Watershed) systems.
 In this exercise, they develop their ability to interpret time-series plots that show the impact of drought years and wet years on underground water storage in the High Plains Aquifer and on snowpack and surface runoff in the Western Mountain Watershed.